Merrimack Warriors women's basketball

 The Merrimack Warriors women's basketball team represents Merrimack College in North Andover, Massachusetts, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.
-They are currently led by 5th year head coach Kelly Morrone and play their home games at the Hammel court in the Merrimack Athletics Complex.
+They are currently led by Missy Traversi and play their home games at the Hammel Court in the Merrimack Athletics Complex.

 History

-The Merrimack women’s basketball program would play their first season in 1972 playing as an independent.
-They would have their first sign of success during the 1980-81 season when they would go 19-5.
-In 1984 they would join the Northeast 10 conference.
-Going 2-12 in conference In their first year.
-The program would struggle from 1984 all the way till 2001 not having a single winning season.
-But things would change during the 2002-03 season.
-As under the helm of 4th year coach Ann Mclenerney they would see unprecedented success.
-Going 20-7 in the regular season.
-This would lead to the warriors getting their first ever bid to the NCAA tournament.
-They would even win their first round matchup vs Dowling before eventually losing to Bentley 71-43.
-This would be the start of something special for the program though.
-As the following year they would go 19-3 in conference winning their first even regular season title.
-They would also win their first conference tournament that year as well beating Bentley 73-57 in the championship game.
-They would then go on to make a deep run in the 2004 NCAA tournament.
-Beating Adelphi in the first round 92-67 and beating AIC 91-57 in the second round.
-They would then meet Bryant in the sweet 16 beating them 70-57 to win their first ever regional championship.
-Moving on to the elite 8 they would beat Augusta State 76-68.
-But there season would come to a end during the final four when they would lose to California (PA) 89-65.
-They would finish the historic season with a program best 31-4 record.
-They would keep up this success the next season as well going 25-6 in the regular season and winning another regular season title.
-They would be runners up in the NE10 championship game.
-But would still get a at large bid to the 2005 NCAA tournament that year making a 3rd consecutive appearance.
-They would once again win their first round match up vs Bridgeport 72-46 and would then beat AIC 76-67 in the round of 32.
-They would then face Bentley in the sweet 16 beating them 52-44 winning a second straight regional championship.
-They would win a close one in the elite 8 beating St Cloud State 79-78.
-But for a second year in a row they would fall in the final four this time to Seattle Pacific 73-64.
+The Merrimack women’s basketball program played their first season in 1972 as an independent.
+They had their first sign of success during the 1980–81 season when they went 19–5.
+In 1984, they joined the Northeast-10 Conference, going 2–12 in the conference in their first year.
+The program struggled from 1984 to 2001, not having a single winning season.
+Things changed during the 2002–03 season.
+At the direction of fourth year coach Ann McInerney, they saw unprecedented success.
+The Warriors went 20–7 in the regular season, leading to their first-ever bid to the NCAA tournament.
+They won their first round matchup vs Dowling before eventually losing to Bentley 71–43.
+This was the start of something special for the program.
+The following year, they went 19–3 in the conference, winning their first-ever regular season title.
+They also won their first conference tournament that year, beating Bentley 73–57 in the championship game.
+They then went on to make a deep run in the 2004 NCAA tournament.
+They defeated Adelphi in the first round by a score of 92–67 and AIC in the second round, 91–57.
+They then met Bryant in the Sweet 16, beating them 70–57 to win their first-ever regional championship.
+Moving on to the Elite 8, they beat Augusta State, 76–68.
+Their season came to a end in the Final Four, when they lost to California (PA), 89–65.
+They finished the historic season with a program best 31–4 record.
+They kept up this success the next season as well, going 25–6 in the regular season and winning another regular season title.
+They were runners-up in the NE10 championship game, but still received an at-large bid to the 2005 NCAA tournament to make a third consecutive appearance.
+They once again won their first round matchup against Bridgeport, 72–46, and then beat AIC, 76–67, in the round of 32.
+They then faced Bentley in the Sweet 16 beating them 52–44, winning a second straight regional championship.
+They won a close game in the Elite 8, beating St Cloud State, 79–78.
+For a second year in a row, they fell in the Final Four, this time to Seattle Pacific, 73–64.
 This 3 year stretch would be the best in program history.